gentry-php/gentry/docs/writing/complex.md

 autoloader handle them.

 ## Piping results before assertion
-Using the `yield` keyword, you may "return" an array where the key is a callable that must be satisfied, and the value is the value to expect:
+`yield` supports specifying a "key" to return along with the expected result.
+If you do so, and the key satisfies `is_callable`, the result from the tested method or property will be piped through that callable and the return value of _that_ will be compared instead:

 ```php
 <?php